Probing the three-body force in hadronic systems with specific charge parity: results and discussions

 There exist two unknown cutoff parameters, $b_2$ and $b_3$, for the two-body interactions and three-body interactions, respectively.
 The values of the two-body interactions $C_a$ are determined at the cutoff of $b_2 = 0.5$ and $1.0$ fm, as listed in Table~\ref{CDDbs}.
 For the three-body interaction, the cutoff is set to $b_3=0.3$ or $0.5$ fm, and the values of $C_3$ are treated as a free parameter.
-In this letter, we consider four different combinations of the cutoffs $b_2$ and $b_3$.
-In Fig.~\ref{pic_1}, we present the binding energies and rms radii of the $J^{PC}=0^{--}$~$\bar{D}_sDK$ three-body system as functions of the three-body potential strength $C_3$ for these four cases.
+In this letter, we consider four different combinations of $b_2$ and $b_3$.
+We have verified that the uncertainties in the potentials have a negligible effect on the $\bar{D}_sDK$ system, and, therefore, we focus on their central values for clarity in the following analysis of the $\bar{D}_sDK$ system.
+In Fig.~\ref{pic_1}, we present the binding energies and rms radii of the $I(J^{PC})=0(0^{--})$~$\bar{D}_sDK$ three-body system as functions of the three-body potential strength $C_3$ for these four cases.
 Our results indicate that as the strength of the three-body potential increases, the binding energy of the three-body system decreases and approaches that of the $DK$ two-body system, as shown in the top panel of Fig.~\ref{pic_1}.
-Meanwhile, the rms radii $\langle r_{DK}\rangle$ increase gradually from about $1$ to $1.5$~fm, while $\langle r_{\bar{D}_s K}\rangle$ expands until it eventually reaches the boundary of the computational volume, as shown in the middle and bottom panels of Fig.~\ref{pic_1}.
+Meanwhile, the rms radius $\langle r_{DK}\rangle$ increases gradually from about $1$ to $1.5$~fm, while $\langle r_{\bar{D}_s K}\rangle$ expands until it eventually reaches the boundary of the computational volume, as shown in the middle and bottom panels of Fig.~\ref{pic_1}.
 These behaviors suggest that, in the limit of a strong three-body interaction, the $\bar{D}_sDK$ molecule can be viewed as a $\bar{D}_s$ meson and a two-body $DK$ molecule.
-Furthermore, a larger $b_3/b_2$ ratio enhances the three-body potential's influence on the system.
+It should be noted that the rms radius of the two-body subsystem is determined not solely by its potential, but also by the potentials of other subsystems as well as the three-body potential.
+Furthermore, a larger $b_3/b_2$ ratio amplifies the influence of the three-body potential on the system.
 Although a strongly repulsive three-body potential could, in principle, break the $\bar{D}_sDK$ bound state, this occurs only when $C_3 > 1000$~MeV—a scenario unlikely under typical conditions.
 For $C_3 < 1000$ MeV, the expectation value of the three-body potential accounts for at most $4\%$ of the total potential energy, as estimated from $\frac{|\langle V_3\rangle|}{|\langle V_3\rangle| + \sum_{1=i<j}^{3}|\langle V(r_{ij})\rangle|}$.
-Thus, we conclude that the repulsive three-body force has only a minor effect on the $J^{PC}=0^{--}$~$\bar{D}_sDK$ bound state, in agreement with the three-body force characterized by two-body subsystem potentials in Ref.~\cite{Wu:2025fzx}.
-Therefore, we turn to the $J^{PC}=1^{-+}$ $\bar{D}^*D\eta$ system to explore the three-body force.
+Thus, we conclude that the repulsive three-body force has only a minor effect on the $I(J^{PC})=0(0^{--})$~$\bar{D}_sDK$ bound state, in agreement with the three-body force characterized by two-body subsystem potentials in Ref.~\cite{Wu:2025fzx}.
+Therefore, we turn to the $I(J^{PC})=0(1^{-+})$ $\bar{D}^*D\eta$ system to explore the three-body force.